-A) Put Basic Pokémon cards from your hand onto your Bench (as many as you want).
+A Put Basic Pokémon cards from your hand onto your Bench (as many as you want).

 Choose a Basic Pokémon card from your hand and put it face up onto your Bench.
-Your Bench can hold up to 5 Pokémon.
+Your Bench can hold up to 5 Pokémon, so you can only do this if there are 4 or fewer Pokémon on your Bench.